jasonthompson/personal-blog/_posts/2011-08-19-ride-report-toronto-georgetown-toronto-sunday-august-14-2011.markdown

-Mississauga abruptly begins at 9th line near Eglinton.
+ississauga abruptly begins at 9th line near Eglinton.
 To my right the landscape was decidedly rural, but to my left were endless rows of townhouses.
 I turned onto Eglinton and rode it for what seemed like hours.
 Of course I had underestimated how long I’d have to ride this suburban thoroughfare before reaching the relative peace of the bike path, which starts at the edge of Toronto.